Get The Most Out Of Your Engagement Shoot

 For scenery locations such as beaches and hills, we should start one hour before sunset.
 The scenery looks best right as the sun is going down and a little after it has set so if there is a hill or high rock we need to be on we should get there before this time to get the best shot.

 You will get the prettiest light and sunsets in Napa county.
 If that golden glow is what you are looking for that’s the place to be.
 S.F. and the East Bay don’t have the same sunset look.

 Avoid beaches and marinas during late Fall, Winter and early Spring.
 The weather is usually not good during those times at those locations.

 The weather is always iffy in S.F.
 You really can’t predict what it will look like.
 It may be cloudy it may be clear.
 If you want bridge shots please remember that its a 50% chance the Golden Gate will be covered with fog.

 Wind: you can either fight it or just go with it.
 Letting nature take it’s place is the best option.
 Wind blown hair and clothing looks pretty in images.
 Unless we are being blown over =)

 Bring walking shoes and makeup for re-application.

 When shooting I like to get a mixture of fun, romantic and scenic shots.
-I will direct you in ways that let’s your personality shine rather then the pose itself.
+I will direct you in ways that will let your personality shine rather than the pose itself.
 I want you in the photos, not just a pose.
 So please laugh out loud, relax, have fun and don’t worry about your pinky placement. =)